arcadesdude/BRU/README.md

 # Creating the Uninstall Helpers folder

-Supporting files that are needed are found in the "BRU-uninstall-helpers" folder (named exactly that without the quotes).
+Supporting files that are needed should be saved to the "BRU-uninstall-helpers" folder (named exactly that without the quotes).

 You'll need to create that folder and get the appropriate uninstall helper files to support removal of programs like:
 McAfee products